PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: Introduction

 Many methods have been proposed to perform this task.
 For observations at a fixed cadence, the discrete Fourier transform (DFT) provides the spectral power in frequency space from which one can estimate the period.
-Most observations, however, are not obtained with uniform temporal sampling, and thus more advanced tools are required.
+Most observations, however, are not obtained with uniform temporal sampling, and thus more advanced tools are required; for example, the method proposed by \cite{kurtz_dft}.
 A practical implementation of least-squares spectral analysis was proposed by \cite{Lomb1976} and \cite{Scargle1982}, and it has since been widely accepted as a standard method (the Lomb-Scargle periodogram; LS periodogram, hereafter) for finding periodic signals.
 For more specific cases where the target light curve is well known, the method of template fitting (e.g., template Fourier fitting (TFF) described by \citealt{Kovacs_Kupi_2007_TFF}), which finds the period that minimises the deviation of resulting phase-folded light curves from the known shape, can also be effective.

-Unfortunately, these methods are known to deviate from the true period \citep[e.g., ][]{Schwarzenberg-Czerny1989_AoV}, mainly owing to the bias imparted by one's choice of template.
-For example, the LS is a correlation function to a sinusoidal function --- its detected period therefore deviates from the true value when the signal is nonsinusoidal.
-Similarly, other template-fitting methods (e.g., TFF) only guarantee the best match of the data to a template, resulting in performance being dependent upon on the completeness of the template library.

-This template bias is a major concern because analyses of stellar properties often rely on light-curve parameters, and an accurate light curve is only obtained when phase folding is done with the correct period value \citep[e.g.,][]{Cacciari_2005}.
-As a result, there have been many attempts to improve the existing techniques and remove the aforementioned template-based error.
-Certain large surveys \cite[e.g.,][]{Clementini_2016_GaiaDR1} take an additional step after an LS-based period estimate to fine-tune their results, and there have also been several alternative periodogram forms proposed \citep[e.g.,][]{Schwarzenberg-Czerny1996}.
-Still, further improvement to the existing period-determination techniques is especially important in the current era of all-sky surveys because the limitation in these methods directly hinders the size and quality of variable-star data sets.
+Alternative, template-independent approaches have also been proposed, such as phase dispersion minimisation \citep[PDM;][]{Stellingwerf1978_PDM}.
+While this method has an obvious advantage over the methods introduced above in that it can avoid the possible bias due to the choice of template, it has been shown that PDM is not as sensitive to the signal as the least-squares method owing to the embedded parameterisation in phase binning \citep[][]{Schwarzenberg-Czerny1999_OptimumPeriodSearch}.
+A variety of signal-finding tools implement the methods above, with unique improvements to enhance the reliability and reduce computational costs (e.g., \texttt{SigSpec}, \citealt{sigspec}; \texttt{PERIOD04}, \citealt{coast}).

+Unfortunately, least-squares spectral analysis and template fitting are only capable of inferring the period of a light curve, and optimisation or uncertainty estimation of the period and best-fit analytic light curve require separate, additional analysis techniques, such as Markov Chain Monte Carlo (MCMC) or linear/nonlinear regression \citep[e.g.,][]{Eyer2017_GaiaDR1_var}.
+While these methods can provide reliable and accurate results, they are also extremely sensitive to initial conditions and the range of parameters explored.